johnwmcc/polyhedra/DOCUMENTATION.md

 #Plugin to draw regular polyhedra
 ## Introduction
 Initially, the plugin will draw just the five Platonic solids:

-From left to right in the diagram they are:
 - Tetrahedron
 - Octahedron
 - Cube